vanHeemstraSystems/learning-purview/300/100/400/400/README.md

 # 400 - Create a simple sensitivity label (if you have access)

+**NOTE:** User account 'wvanheemstra@icloud.com' is a personal Microsoft account.
+Personal Microsoft accounts are not supported for this application unless explicitly invited to an organization.
+Try signing out and signing back in with an organizational account.

 ## Prerequisites

 - You need appropriate permissions like Sensitivity Label Administrator, Compliance Administrator, or similar roles in the Microsoft Purview portal